 The inventory you buy can help you boost your business during a slow season when you might not have cash on hand to make inventory purchases.
 Then you can repay the loan during your busy season.

-Another benefit is that even if you don’t qualify for other types of financing, you may qualify for inventory loans.
+Another perk is that it may even be easier to qualify for inventory financing options.
+If you don’t qualify for other types of financing, you may qualify for inventory loans.
 So if you run a startup that’s been turned down for a bank or SBA loan because of your lack of creditworthiness, know that this may still be an option.

 The first drawback to consider is that you may have a higher interest rate with inventory loans than you would other types of business loans.
-If you qualify for lower rates with traditional bank loans, consider those first.
+If you qualify for lower rates with traditional bank loans, it may be smart to consider those first.

-Also, these loans typically are short-term loans and must be repaid within a year.
-If your budget can’t accommodate this expense, you could end up in hot water.
+Also, inventory loans typically are short-term and must be repaid within a year.
+If your budget can’t accommodate this monthly expense, you could end up in hot water.

 There are several lenders that offer different types of business inventory financing to consider.

 If you aren’t looking for a lump sum of cash to buy inventory with, consider a business line of credit.
-You are approved for a certain credit limit but you can borrow up to that full amount and repay it.
-This is great if you have continual inventory purchasing needs.
+You are approved for a certain credit limit — and you can borrow up to that full amount and repay it.
+This ability is useful if your inventory purchasing needs fluctuate throughout the year.

 Some financing lenders specialize in inventory factoring.
 In this case, you sell your purchase orders or accounts receivable to purchase the inventory you need to fulfill the order.
 The lender takes a fee.